greenelab/deep-review/sections/02_intro.md

 networks structured as autoencoders or as adversarial networks require no labels and are now regularly used for unsupervised tasks.
 In this review, we do not exhaustively discuss the different types of deep neural network architectures.
-A recent book from Goodfellow et al [@url:http://www.deeplearningbook.org/] covers these in detail.
+A recent book from Goodfellow et al. [@url:http://www.deeplearningbook.org/] covers these in detail.
 Finally, the larger datasets now available are also well suited to fitting the many parameters that exist for deep neural networks.